sarah-antillia/ImageMask-Dataset-EBHI-Colorectal-Cancer/README.md

 <pre>
 python EBHIColorectalImageMaskDatasetGenerator.py
 </pre>
-, by which the following Augmented-ImageMask Dataset, <b>EBHI-Colorectal-Cancer-ImageMask-Dataset-V2</b>, from EBHI-SEG datatset will be created.<br>
+, by which the following Augmented-ImageMask Dataset, <b>EBHI-Colorectal-Cancer-ImageMask-Dataset-V2</b>, will be created from the master datatset .<br>
 <pre>
 ./EBHI-Colorectal-Cancer-ImageMask-Dataset-V2
 ├─test